deeplearning-wisc/cider/README.md

 tar -xvzf LSUN.tar.gz
 ```

-The directory structure looks like:
+The directory structure looks like this:

 ```python
 datasets/